 Classes will be held on weekdays.
-On most class days, classes will visit a historic site in the morning, have time to eat lunch or a snack back on campus, and then individual seminar groups will meet in the afternoon.
+On most class days, classes will visit a historic site in the morning, have time to eat lunch back on campus, and then individual seminar groups will meet in the afternoon.
 Class schedule examples can be found on Page 6.